Comparison of different approaches to the quasi-static approximation in Horndeski models: Comparison with the exact numerical results

 Finally, in the bottom panels of Figure~\ref{fig:MGparam2}, we present the behaviour for model 6, the most general Horndeski model, assuming $\alpha_{\rm K,0}=\alpha_{\rm T,0}=1$, $\alpha_{\rm B,0}=0.625$ and $\alpha_{\rm M,0}=0.47$.\footnote{We change the value of $\alpha_{\rm M,0}$ with respect to our previous work, as when $\alpha_{\rm M}=\alpha_{\rm T}$ some of coefficients go to zero, leading to simplifications which reduce the generality of the model.} All the approaches show an identical behaviour for the effective gravitational constant $\mu$, but underpredict the numerical value for ${\rm K}\lesssim 30$.
 The EFE and EoS approaches predict the same behaviour for the slip $\eta$ and differ from that of the MP.
 All three approaches deviate from the numerical solution for $k\lesssim 5\times 10^{-3}h\,{\rm Mpc}^{-1}$.

 This discussion shows that, in general, the analytical predictions do not reproduce the numerical behaviour of $\mu$ and $\eta$ on large scales, even if for some particular models the agreement is better than for others.
 This normally happens for models where modifications to gravity are small, a condition which can be realised, for example, at early times or when $\alpha_{\rm X,0}$ is small.
 Deviations between the analytical predictions and the numerical results arise when ${\rm K}$ is of the order unity, as expected, as the sub-horizon condition is violated and it is no longer correct to neglect time derivatives and scale-independent terms.
 For $f(R)$ models, however, we find an excellent agreement at all scales, due to the large mass for the scalaron.
 When this is not the case, as for a generic model 2, the agreement on large scales is lost.
+Therefore, in the next section we will investigate in detail how strongly the differences between the analytical predictions and the numerical expectation of $\mu$ and $\eta$ affect the spectra derived by solving the equations of the QSA, rather than the full ones.